arkrow/PyMusicLooper/README.md

   -e, --export          export the song into intro, loop and outro files (WAV
                         format).
   --preserve-tags       export with the track's original tags.
-  -j, --json            export the loop points (in samples) to a JSON file in
-                        the song's directory.
-  -t, --txt             export the loop points in samples to a loop.txt file
+  -t, --txt             export the loop points of a track in samples and
-                        (compatible with LoopingAudioConverter).
+                        append to a loop.txt file (compatible with LoopingAudioConverter).
   -r, --recursive       process directories and their contents recursively
                         (has an effect only if the given path is a directory).
   -f, --flatten         flatten the output directory structure instead of
                         preserving it when using the --recursive flag.
   -n N_JOBS, --n-jobs N_JOBS